isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2199.md

 ---
-title: Synergix - 3-in-1 ERP Solution (5 Users)
+title: Synergix Marine & Offshore Solution provides a unique level of integration across all your business units, enabling efficient information sharing for quick management decision making.
+This improves operational reliability and helps company to avoid expensive mistakes and downtime during any phase of project.
 permalink: /productivity-solutions-grant/solutionrepo/solution2199
 ---

 ### Description

-Synergix Marine & Offshore Solution provides a unique level of integration across all your business units, enabling efficient information sharing for quick management decision making.
-This improves operational reliability and helps company to avoid expensive mistakes and downtime during any phase of project.
+199609132G

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/SynergixTech20200785_Desensitised_Annex_3_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria